leshikus/longwar/README.md

 * Spawned heroes move to the underworld map, this was not expected and makes things easier.
 * Add increased exit guard difficulty and size for compliant zones, thus making each next enemy stronger.
 * Computer cannot play well for human starts.
+* Too easy to get the first ship, think of putting hard terrain around starting areas.

 # Plans
 Thinking how to implement a slower yet interesting start.
 Planning to ship new releases for each HotA editor release.